leovandriel/caffe2_cpp_tutorial/README.md

 ## Troubleshooting

 See [http://rpg.ifi.uzh.ch/docs/glog.html](http://rpg.ifi.uzh.ch/docs/glog.html) for more info on logging.
 Try running the tools and examples with `--logtostderr=1`, `--caffe2_log_level=1`, and `--v=1`.

+## Build alternatives

+The easiest way to build all sources is to run:

+    make

+To run these steps manually:

+    mkdir -p build
+    cd build
+    cmake ..
+    make
+    cd ..
+    ./script/download_resource.sh

+Compiling the tutorials and examples individually can be a little more involved.
+One way to get more understanding of what CMake does internally is by running:

+    cd build
+    make VERBOSE=1
+    cd ..

+The first three tutorials `intro`, `toy`, and `pretrained` can be compiled without CMake quite easily.
+For example `pretrained` on macOS:

+    c++ src/caffe2/binaries/pretrained.cc -o bin/pretrained -std=gnu++11 -Iinclude -I/usr/local/include/eigen3 -I/usr/local/include/opencv -lgflags -lglog -lprotobuf -lopencv_core -lopencv_imgproc -lopencv_highgui -lopencv_imgcodecs -lCaffe2_CPU

+And `pretrained` on Ubuntu:

+    c++ src/caffe2/binaries/pretrained.cc -o bin/pretrained -std=gnu++11 -Iinclude -I/usr/include/eigen3 -I/usr/include/opencv -lgflags -lglog -lprotobuf -lopencv_core -lopencv_imgproc -lopencv_highgui -lCaffe2_CPU

+Other examples require the compilation of additional `.cc` files.
+Take a look at the verbose output of `cd build && make VERBOSE=1`.